Athletics at the 1904 Summer Olympics

 At the 1904 Summer Olympics, twenty-five athletics events were contested.
 A total of 74 medals (25 gold, 25 silver and 24 bronze) were awarded.

 Multi-event competitions, the all-around and triathlon, were introduced, along with a 56-pound weight throw, while the short steeplechase was lengthened slightly from 2500 to 2590 metres, the team race was lengthened from 5000 meters to 4 miles (4 mi), and the long steeplechase was dropped.

-In all, the 25 events featured in 1904 were 2 more than were held in 1900.
+In all, the 25 events featured in 1904 were two more than were held in 1900.

 A track was built specifically for the Games on the campus of Washington University in St. Louis.
-The cinder track was 1/3 mile in length with one long straightaway.
+The track was a cinder track 1/3 mile (536.448m) in length, with one long straightaway.